 The blood of Christ on the cross is sufficient for all but only effective for those who believe.

-- A man comes to saving faith by the work of God.
+- A man comes to saving faith through the work of God.
 The Holy Spirit’s prodding of a man’s heart draws him to Christ.

 No man can come to me, except the Father which hath sent me draw him: and I will raise him up at the last day.
 John 6:44